 How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 In a low-inventory market, serious investor clients do not need another saved search.
-They need a repeatable acquisition system, built on trust standards like Five Client-Winning Habits, that helps you source unlisted inventory and qualify it fast.
+They need a repeatable acquisition system that shows how to find and evaluate off-market properties, identify real seller motivation, and qualify unlisted inventory before the public market sees it.

 Off-market means a property is not actively marketed on the MLS, even if the owner is open to a sale.
 That can show up as a pocket opportunity, a tired landlord, a vacant home, an inherited property, a pre-foreclosure signal, or a simple owner-seller situation where the person wants a clean exit.